umn-cla/smartycards/docs/sharing-decks.md

 ![Deck sharing page](/img/share-deck.png)

-[Deck owners and editors]() can invite other users to view or collaborate on their deck.
+[Deck owners](#deck-roles-and-permissions) can invite other users to view or collaborate on their deck.

 To start sharing, click `Share` on your deck's page.

 ::: info
 Users with **view-only** permissions to a deck cannot invite others, or see the list of members.
-See [Deck Roles and Permissions](#what-exactly-can-an-owner-editor-and-viewer-do-with-my-deck) for details.
+See [Deck Roles and Permissions](#deck-roles-and-permissions) for details.
 :::

 On the Share page, you'll see two sections: Invite and Members